snoopyeom/Anomaly-Transformer/README.md

   `checkpoints`).
 - `--model_type`: `transformer` or `transformer_vae` (default
   `transformer_vae`).
+- `--replay_horizon`: keep latent vectors for at most this many training steps when using the VAE model (default `None`).

 After training, the script prints the number of updates triggered by CPD events.
 Install the `ruptures` package (e.g., via `pip install ruptures`) so that these